Don Zimmerman (wide receiver)

-Don Zimmerman (November 22, 1949 – May 11, 2020) was an American professional football player who was a wide receiver in the National Football League (NFL).
-Zimmerman was drafted in the 12th round of the 1972 NFL Draft by the Philadelphia Eagles.
+Don Zimmerman (November 22, 1949 – May 11, 2020) was an American professional football player who played as a wide receiver in the National Football League (NFL).
+Zimmerman was drafted in the 12th round of the 1972 NFL draft by the Philadelphia Eagles.
 He played three seasons with the team before splitting his final season between the Eagles and the Green Bay Packers.

-He died at age 70 on May 11, 2020.
+Zimmerman died on May 11, 2020, at the age of 70.